Review of the Methodology for Learning Spanish, French, German, Italian

 Each lesson is a thirty minute language lesson, and they recommend taking one lesson a day.
 There are three levels to the Pimsleur Self Instructional language courses, Levels 1, 2 and 3, and each level comprises 30 lessons of 30 minutes each.

-This represents a total of about 45 hours of self paced language learning, and would give the language learner an elementary level of proficiency in the target language whether it be Pimsleur French, German, Pimsleur Spanish
+This represents a total of about 45 hours of self paced language learning, and would give the language learner an elementary level of proficiency in the target language whether it be Pimsleur French, German, Pimsleur Spanish or Italian.

 The good professor died in 1976.

 200 Words a Day!
-Excelerated Language Learning Software
+Excelerated Language Learning Software and Exceltra

 Language Learning Reviews - Pimsleurs Language Courses.